will-chung/cse110-w21-group7/admin/standups/standup_may27.md

 - [ ] No

 ### What I did yesterday:
-* Worked with Katherine on issues
+* Worked with Katherine on NPM development dependency issues

 ### What I plan to do today:
 * Finish the rest of the issues with Katherine